Urakami Yoban Kuzure: Deportation

 Sawa's plan to exile the entire village was approved by an Imperial council on 25 April and implemented in two stages: first the ringleaders to Hagi, Tsuwano and Fukuyama, and then the rest of the village.

-On June 7 (old calendar: leap year April 17), the administrative order indicated the exile of the captured believers, and on July 9 (old calendar: May 20), Takayoshi Kido visited Nagasaki to discuss the treatment and decided to transfer 114 of the main members of the congregation.
+On 7 June (old calendar: leap year 17 April), the administrative order indicated the exile of the captured believers, and on 9 July (old calendar: 20 May), Takayoshi Kido visited Nagasaki to discuss the treatment and decided to transfer 114 of the main members of the congregation.
 From then until 1870 (the third year of Meiji), one after another, the Nagasaki congregation was captured and sent into exile.

 Families were split up, and in total 3,414 Christian men, women, and children were sent into exile to twenty different regions in Japan: 500 to Kanazawa, 160 to Tsuwano, 375 to Satsuma, 117 to Tsuru Shima, Okayama, etc.

 While their fate, after being exiled, appears to have depended much on the local magistrates, wardens, and other authorities, forced labor and forced conversions were the norm.
 They were subjected to numerous tortures and private punishment in exile, including water torture, snow torture, ice torture, fire torture, starvation torture, boxing, crucifixion, and torture of children in front of their parents.
 These methods were just as severe, or even more severe, gruesome and cruel than in the old Shogunate era.
 About 680 or 20% of them died during their internment in various penal colonies.